This website places cookies on your device to help us improve our service to you. To find out more, see our Privacy and Cookies statement.

 Chronic Obstructive Pulmonary Disease (COPD) refers to a group of lung conditions which restrict airflow to the lungs and cause breathing problems, including emphysema and chronic bronchitis.
 Emphysema occurs when the alveoli in the lungs are damaged, making oxygen uptake into the bloodstream less efficient and exhaling more challenging.
 Chronic bronchitis describes the long-term inflammation of the bronchi which constricts the airways and impedes airflow to the lungs.
 Both conditions are caused primarily by smoking.

 In addition to respiratory symptoms such as shortness of breath, persistent mucus-producing cough, frequent chest infections, and wheezing, sufferers can also experience fatigue and weight loss.
 Additionally, COPD is associated with, and may contribute towards, numerous co-existing diseases such as heart disease, osteoporosis and diabetes.
-COPD is a progressive and incurable disease; therefore, treatment focuses on slowing progression by quitting smoking and improving exercise tolerance, as well as by managing symptoms pharmaceutically.
+COPD is a progressive and incurable disease; therefore, treatment focuses on slowing progression by quitting smoking and improving exercise tolerance, as well as managing symptoms pharmaceutically.

 Acknowledgments: ScotPHO would like to thank Dr Philip Conaglen, who prepared the original version of these pages on COPD.
 We also acknowledge the very helpful comments of the University of Edinburgh's Allergy and Respiratory Research Group.